Technigo/project-todos/README.md

 # Project Todos ✅

-I've built a todos application using React Native, Redux and styled components.
+I've built a todos application using React, Redux and styled components.

 ## The problem